JuliaLang/www.julialang.org/blog/2013-05-23-graphical-user-interfaces-part2.md

 @def authors = """<a href="http://holylab.wustl.edu">Timothy E. Holy</a>"""
 @def hascode = true

-# Building GUIs with Julia, Tk, and Cairo, Part II

 In this installment, we'll cover both low-level graphics (using Cairo) and plotting graphs inside GUIs (using Winston).
 Here again we're relying on infrastructure built by many people, including Jeff Bezanson, Mike Nolta, and Keno Fisher.